roboshivam1/School-Content-Engine/readme.md

+> *"Stopping advertising to save money is like stopping your watch to save time."
+---
 # JARVIS Content Agent

 An AI-powered social media content generation pipeline for Indian schools.
 Takes raw event photos, understands what happened, designs branded carousels and posts, and delivers ready-to-upload content — automatically.